 What happens next?

 Once the EEOC receives your response, it will ultimately rule on whether it believes a violation has occurred.
 Even if the commission rules in your company’s favor, the employee still has the right to pursue a lawsuit against your company in a court of law.
 However, in such a situation, the EEOC’s ruling in your favor should be a powerful weapon in your defense.

-If your company receives an EEOC complaint, call the experienced labor law attorneys at Robinson & Henry, PC in Castle Rock, Colorado.
+If your company receives an EEOC complaint, call the experienced labor law attorneys at Robinson & Henry in Colorado.
 We will help you craft a response and defend your interests around the mediation table or, if need be, in a court of law.
-Call 303-688-0944 for immediate help with your labor law concerns in Colorado.
+Call 303-688-0944 to schedule a free consultation about your Colorado labor law concerns.